kelvinwop/spotnana/README.md

 - `bun run lint`
 - `bun run typecheck`
 - `bun run build`
+- `bun run test`

-## Assessment notes
+## Scope notes

-This repository intentionally omits unrelated product surfaces so review stays focused:
+This repository intentionally omits unrelated product surfaces so the implementation stays focused on the core chat, auth, persistence, and BYOK settings flows:

 - no Stripe flows
 - no Discord OAuth
 - no admin dashboard
 - no settings pages outside the chat workspace
-- no extra branding residue in the main UI copy

-What remains is the minimal product surface needed for the Spotnana assessment, with enough code structure to be readable during review.
+For more implementation detail, see the workspace-specific READMEs in `backend/` and `frontend/`.